✦ Verified Surgical Specialists — Pune

 ₹35,000 – ₹75,000

 For Grade 3–4 and complex cases.
 May require a 1-night stay.
-Highest long-term success rate.
+Strong long-term effectiveness.

 Insurance — what you need to know